king7hills/niftyCalculator/README.md

 Today, I finished all of the scripting.

 There are bugs I'm working out including too many digits overflowing the display, just realized my sum function concatenated my input strings, etc.

+1.8.25
+Solved the digit clearing problem by implementing conditional logic on the digit event listeners.